Frequently Asked Questions

 27. How are clinical sites determined?

-At interview, applicants are asked to select preferred clinical locations.
+A survey of primary clinical sites will be sent with an interview invitation to select your top preferences.
 Once the cohort has been chosen, the Clinical Director utilizes the preference data to determine the clinical location assignments.
-Students cannot be guaranteed clinical site preferences when assignments are made due to clinical site limitations
+Students cannot be guaranteed clinical site preferences when assignments are made due to clinical site limitations.